||1-3 years, Part time

 - Marketing 21 Century Style

-In order to qualify for the practicum module, students must have successfully completed PR modules 01 – 12 and met the attendance requirements.
+In order to qualify for the practicum, students must have successfully completed all modules and met the attendance requirements.

-Students who qualify for the practicum modules will be assigned a practicum site by UFV Continuing Education that provides our students with meaningful work-like experience and exposure to the field of Public Relations.
+Students who qualify for the practicum will be assigned a practicum site by UFV Continuing Education that provides students with meaningful work-like experience and exposure to the field of Public Relations.

 Practicum placements reflect the business practices of the practicum host, which includes placement during standard business hours.
 Transportation to the practicum site is the responsibility of the student and may require travel outside of a student’s community of residence.
 Students who refuse an assigned practicum site will be required to find their own site and obtain departmental approval prior to the start of their practicum.